jhanzeb12/cv/README.md

 - Developed and implemented effective reporting engine to cut off **$10K** for Windward is annual subscription along with couple thousand dollars from other services
 - Created Theming engine to setup new tenant quickly and thus slashing Tenant setup cost by **80%**
 - Oversaw development of end-to-end modules in software with full responsibility for bottom-line factors
-- Technologies: Node.js, Express.js, AngularJS, KendoUI, JavaScript, jQuery, mySql (Sequelize.js), CSS
+- **Technologies**: Node.js, Express.js, AngularJS, KendoUI, JavaScript, jQuery, mySql (Sequelize.js), CSS

 ### servicePath Pvt.
 Ltd.
 *Senior Software Engineer*